Task 3: Alternate text

 - You can use the arrows to process image frames one after another.

-- Enter the alternate text into the text box and click Apply to assign it to the image.
+- Enter the alternate text into the text box, MadeToTag will automatically assign it to the selected image.

 Work with the “Overview”

 Alternate text can be more quickly and clearly assigned using the preview window which shows the document’s images and graphics in a list.

 The Review alternate text for images window can be opened using the Show overview button.